srikrithisanthanam/AgrInovate/README.md

 <b>The crop prediction model  yeids an accuracy of 98.9%</b><br><br>

 <b>Fertilizer Recommendation:</b>
 In addition to crop prediction, AgrInnovate recommends the most suitable fertilizer to safeguard the crops against pests, diseases, and nutrient deficiencies.
-By considering the specific requirements of each crop and the nutrient composition of the soil, AgrInovate ensures the effective application of fertilizers, thereby promoting healthy plant growth.
+By considering the specific requirements of each crop and the nutrient composition of the soil, AgrInovate ensures the effective application of fertilizers, thereby promoting healthy plant growth.<br>
-Dataset from Kaggle <a href="https://www.kaggle.com/gdabhishek/fertilizer-prediction">Dataset Link</a>
+Dataset from Kaggle <a href="https://www.kaggle.com/gdabhishek/fertilizer-prediction">Dataset Link</a><br>
 <b>The fertilizer prediction model yeids an accuracy of 97.9%</b><br><br>

 Machine Learning Models used AgrInovate employs state-of-the-art machine learning algorithms, including the RandomForest Classifier, to power its predictive analytics engine.
 With an accuracy of 98.9%, these models analyze vast datasets to deliver precise and reliable recommendations to farmers.